What is Acceptance and Commitment Therapy Used to Treat?

-By working with an ACT therapist, you can expect to learn how to pay attention to the way you internalize negative thoughts and emotions that develop because of issues such as coping with a traumatic event or dealing with a contentious relationship.
-After you learn how to listen to your negative emotions, you take steps to change how you think by not relying on the strategies you have used in the past when trying to overcome difficult emotional challenges.
+By working with our ACT therapist, you can expect to learn how to pay attention to the way you process negative thoughts and emotions that develop because of issues such as coping with a traumatic event or dealing with a contentious relationship.
+After you learn how to listen to your negative emotions, you take steps to change how you think by not relying on your past strategies when trying to overcome difficult emotional challenges.

 Your ACT therapist is instrumental in educating you about how the five core principles that form the foundation of acceptance and commitment therapy can improve your mental health.

 Accept every one of your thoughts, instead of denying they exist.
-Your ACT therapist teaches you how to stop trying to change negative thoughts and emotions by accepting they are a part of your thought process.
+Your ACT therapist teaches you to stop trying to change negative thoughts and emotions by accepting them as part of your thought process.

 Applying basic mindfulness techniques keeps you in the moment instead of dwelling on past challenges that diminished the quality of your life.
 One of the most important techniques taught by your ACT therapist involves controlling your breathing pattern.